Skip to content

 The Short Answer

 You can legally deduct tithes and charitable offerings to a qualified Church or ministry.
-For 2026, new rules give both itemizers and non-itemizers a path to a tax benefit.
-Whether claiming the deduction dishonors God depends on your motive…not the mechanics.
+In fact, taking the deduction could provide you with more disposable income to give more.
+Ultimately, the question of you can honorably tithe while also taking a tax deduction depends on your motive, not the mechanics.

 You tithe because you believe giving is a form of worship.
-But, when providing your giving documentation to your tax professional, have you ever wondered: Does claiming my tithe as a tax deduction make it less holy?
+But, when providing your giving documentation to your tax professional, have you ever wondered: Does claiming my tithe as a tax deduction conflict with Jesus’ warning against giving in order to be rewarded on earth?

 It’s a more common question than you might think.
 So let’s look at what the IRS says, what the Bible says, and how to think through this decision with both wisdom and peace of mind.